swiftuiux/async-task/README.md

     }

-    /// Simulates an asynchronous operation that processes the input value.
-    /// - Parameter input: An integer value to process.
-    /// - Returns: The processed result after a delay. private func performAsyncProcessing(for input: Int) async throws -> Int {
+    /// Simulates an asynchronous operation that processes the input value. private func performAsyncProcessing(for input: Int) async throws -> Int {
         try await Task.sleep(nanoseconds: 1 * 1_000_000_000) // Simulate a 1-second delay
         return input * 2